 Advising and Student Support

-The department offers general academic and career counseling to students.
+The department offers academic and career advising to students.
 You can seek help and advice from any member of the department, including faculty you meet in introductory or core courses or those with whom you feel comfortable.
 In addition, you can take advantage of our advising resources outlined below.